 Busted!
 11 Data Science Myths You Should Avoid at All Costs

 Transitions into data science are tough, even scary!
 And it is not because you need to learn maths, statistics, and programming.
-You need to do that, but you also need to battle out the myths you hear from people around you and find your own path through them!
+You need to do that, but you must also battle the myths you hear from people around you and find your own path through them!
+I had my share of these “popular” myths, and they made my life difficult.
+Here are the few I have heard:

-I had promised myself that once I have seen them through – I’ll help others by debunking these myths.
+I had promised myself that once I had seen them through – I’d help others by debunking these myths.
 And there are multiple myths floating around that add a false aura around data science roles.
 Don’t fall for them!

 These myths often make you feel like only geniuses can work in data science.
 This is just not true.
 Whether you’re a recent graduate, an experienced professional, or a leader, it’s important to understand how data science works and you will find your place in the industry.